bgrimstad/splinter/README.md

 `make: *** [install] Error 1`: You probably need elevated rights to install the library because you are trying to write to a directory you don't have permission to write to.
 Either change the install paths via the options, or run step #5 again like this: `sudo make install`.

+Remember to add the Eigen directory to your include path.

 ###Usage
 This is a simple example demonstrating the use of Multivariate-BSplines.
-Note that there is no restrictions to the dimension of x or y (except that they have to be >= 1, of course), nor is there any requirement that their dimensions should be equal.
+Note that there is no restrictions to the dimension of x (except that it has to be >= 1, of course).

 Remember to compile with a c++11 compiler!
 That means you probably have to add a flag when compiling.